About Obstructive Sleep Apnea

-Sleep apnea therapy by Dr. Scheiber at Plymouth Dental Group includes a custom oral (mandibular advancement) appliance worn in the mouth at night.
+Sleep apnea therapy by our dentists at Plymouth Dental Group includes a custom oral (mandibular advancement) appliance worn in the mouth at night.
 It is similar to a sports mouth guard or night guard and keeps the lower jaw (mandible) in a forward position to maintain an open airway.
-Since there are several types of oral appliances that may be used, Dr. Scheiber will work with you to help you select the one that best meets your needs.
+Since there are several types of oral appliances that may be used, our dentists will work with you to help you select the one that best meets your needs.
 Once your sleep apnea is diagnosed, our team will take an impression of your mouth, which a special dental lab will use to customize your appliance.

 Follow-Up Care for OSA

 Once your appliance has been manufactured at a high-tech dental laboratory, it will be ready for a fitting.
 Plymouth Dental Group will contact you to set up your follow-up appointment.
-Dr. Scheiber will adjust your oral sleep apnea device and fit it according to your needs to ensure it's as comfortable as possible.
-He will set aside plenty of time to teach you about your snoring/sleep apnea device, including the proper way to clean, store, and maintain it.
-We recommend that you bring your oral appliance to routine dental appointments so that we can monitor it for wear and tear.
+Our dentists will adjust your oral sleep apnea device and fit it according to your needs to ensure it's as comfortable as possible.
+We will set aside plenty of time to teach you about your snoring/sleep apnea device, including the proper way to clean, store, and maintain it.
+Please bring your oral appliance to your routine dental appointments so that we can monitor it for wear and tear.
 Wearing your device as instructed can help minimize your sleep apnea symptoms and improve your quality of sleep.